GreenNLP/firefox-translations-training/README.md

 Not implemented:
 - Multiple teachers or backward models: currenlty only multilingual models can be used, not individual models.
 - Multilingual Teacher training, at the moment only takes opusmt as teacher
+- mono src and trg are not working
+- At the moment, if you specify an opus-mt model as a teacher, it will be download for as many language pairs as you have.

 # OpusFilter